emreertugrl/RN_Login_UI/README.md

 ## Technologies Used

-- React Native
-- React Navigation
+- [React Native Website](https://reactnative.dev) - learn more about React Native.
-- React Native Reanimated
+- [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/) - learn more about React Native Reanimated.
-- NativeWind
-- JavaScript
+- [React Navigation](https://reactnavigation.org/) - learn more about React Navigation.
+- [NativeWind](https://www.nativewind.dev/) - learn more about NativeWind.

 ## Installation and Usage